microsoft/playwright/docs/src/debug.md

 await page.PauseAsync();
 ```

-Once you have set a breakpoint in your test you can then run your test with `PWDEBUG=console`.
+Once you have set a breakpoint in your test, you can then run your test with `PWDEBUG=console`.

 ```bash tab=bash-bash lang=js
 PWDEBUG=console npx playwright test